haozujz/tmdb/Decisions&challenges.md

 - Along with search results, I also wanted to persist favorites via Core Data.
 This lead to declaring a common protocol to handle both search results and favorites.
 However, this in turn caused the addition/removal of favorites to affect the search results entities as well.
 Fixed by making copies of type 'any MovieProtocol'.

 Short-term persistence for favorites:
 - Removing favorites via the detail screen would logically remove the movie data immediately, and consequently clear the detail screen.
-But it would be more user-friendly to allow the detail screen to persist, for instance if the user changes their mind and re-favorites.
+But it would be more user-friendly to allow the detail screen to persist (whether accessed via the 'search' tab or 'favorites' tab), for instance if the user changes their mind and re-favorites.
 Fixed by making copies of type 'any MovieProtocol'.

 Updating CoreData entities in memory:
 - Core Data entities persist in memory despite 'execute(deleteRequest)'.
 Fixed by manually updating in-memory object following 'execute(deleteRequest)' as well as 'moc.automaticallyMergesChangesFromParent = true'.